This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Use a spoon or piping bag to drizzle the ganache along the edges of the cake.
-To pipe the rosettes on top, use a large piping bag, fill the piping bag with the remaining frosting and pipe the boarder of the cake on the top and bottom.
+Use a large piping bag to pipe the rosettes on top.
+Fill the piping bag with the remaining frosting, and pipe the border of the cake on the top and bottom.
 Garnish with chopped peanut butter cups.

-- Sour cream substitute: If you don’t have light sour cream, substitute nonfat Greek yogurt.
-If you don’t have light sour cream, regular will work.
+- Sour cream substitute: If you don’t have sour cream, substitute plain or Greek yogurt.

-- Brewed coffee substitute: If you don’t want to use coffee, you can use hot water or milk
+- Brewed coffee substitute: If you don’t want to use coffee, you can use milk, but I do recommend heating it up.

 - Storing this cake: This can be stored at room temperature unless you live in a hot and humid environment.
 I recommend a cake carrier, which seals the cake with an airtight lock.

 - Make ahead and freezing options: I don’t usually freeze a finished, frosted cake.
-Instead I’d recommend freezing the cake layers after they’ve completely cooled.
+Instead, I’d recommend freezing the cake layers after they’ve completely cooled.
 Double wrap in plastic wrap, lining the top and bottom with parchment paper.
 Thaw the layers prior to frosting.
-The frosting can be made up to 2 days in advance, but I recommend rewhipping prior to using.
+The frosting can be made up to 2 days in advance, but I recommend whipping prior to using.

 - Category: Cake

 Keywords: chocolate layer cake, peanut butter frosting, homemade chocolate cake